spotiflyerapp/spotiflyerapp-features/README.md

 Contact
-For any questions or feedback, please reach out to us at contact. spotiflyerapp1@gmail.com. you can check all your favourite songs at https://spotiflyerapp.pro/
+For any questions or feedback, please reach out to us at contact. spotiflyerapp1@gmail.com. you can enjoy your all your favourite songs at https://spotiflyerapp.pro/